 Teaching and Qualification Work

-The Research Section is linked to the teaching at the Institute of History of the Martin Luther University Halle-Wittenberg.
+The Research Centre is linked to the teaching at the Institute of History of the Martin Luther University Halle-Wittenberg.

 At present, the Foundations support the following scholars and their research: